Hyomoto/FAST/README.md

 * [DsQueue](#dsqueue-values-)
 * [DsStack](#dsstack-values-)
 * [DsTable](#dstable)
+#### DsChain
+Provides a linked-list style interface to build garbage-collected data structures.
+* clear() - Clears the data structure.
+* empty() - Returns if the data structure is empty.
+* size() - Returns the size of the data structure.
+* toArray() - Returns the data structure as an array.
+* toString() - Returns the data structure as an array as a string.
 #### DsLinkedList( values... )
 Provides a garbage-collected, linear-traversable data structure.
 Adds the values as provided.
+Implements DsChain.
 * clear() - Clears all entries.
 * empty() - Returns if the linked list is empty.
 * size() - Returns the number of entries.
-* add() - Adds a new entry to the end.
+* add() - Adds a new entry to the end of the list.
 * remove() - Removes the first matching entry.
 * start() - Returns processing to the start of the list.
 * first() - Returns the first entry.